osca3666/Boulder-s-List/README.md

-# BouldersList
+# Boulder's List

-BouldersList is a local business finder app that allows residents of Boulder to connect with the best local businesses and services in the community.
-Users can find local businesses and what services they offer, they can book services, and leave reviews for the businesses they have previously used.
-This project was originally created for a final class project with our full team found below, and then continued on by myself (Oscar).
-The final version of the app turned in for the class by the team and I can be found at this commit here
+Boulder's List is a local services finder app that allows residents of Boulder to connect with the best local businesses in the community.
+Users can find local businesses, book and track services, advertise their own business, and even leave reviews!
+This project was created for a final class project with our full team found below, and then continued by myself (Oscar).
+The final version of this project from the course can be found here.

+## Demo:

 ## Team members:
 Eldin Basic ○ Harald Riisager ○ Dan Gagnier ○ Moses Williams ○ Jon Jablonski ○ Oscar Carlek

-## Demo:

 ## Technology Stack: